 Best time to visit: September to November.

 There’s no better picnic spot than one that’s surrounded by forest and flowers, and that’s exactly what you’ll come across at Kylies Hut in Crowdy Bay National Park – just an hour south of Port Macquarie.
-Settle down in a shady glen beside paperbarks and sheoaks, and after lunch wander the Metcalfes walking track.
+Settle down in a shady glen beside paperbarks and sheoaks, and after lunch wander the Metcalfes Walking Track.
 Not only will you likely spot a local koala or eastern grey kangaroo that call this area home, but you’ll stroll past a rainbow of wildflowers, attracting flocks of nectar-loving birds.
-Sadly, Kylies Hut, the rustic home of novelist and journalist Kylie Tennant in the late 1960s, burnt down in the 2019–2020 bushfires and only the foundations remain, though rebuilding is in the works.
+Sadly, the Kylies Hut you’ll find is a rebuild; the rustic home of novelist and journalist Kylie Tennant in the late 1960s burned down in the 2019–2020 bushfires and only the foundations survived.

 Blue Mountains National Park